rmessett15/Code-Refactoring/README.md

 1. Clone the repo
     git clone https://github.com/rmessett15/Week-1-challenge.git

-2. Open in VS Code
+2. Open in VS Code.
+If you do not have VS code you must install it.

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.

 ## Usage

+Webpage functions as a space for users to access information, and contact Horiseon Social Solution Services Inc.
+It can be accessed at the URL: ()
+Screenshot-

 Provide instructions and examples for use.
 Include screenshots as needed.